 The first FGW professor at the BTU, Prof. Dr. Julia von Maltzahn, starts her work.

 01. April 2022

 With the start of the sixth professorship (Translational Immunology at the MHB), the start-up phase of the faculty ends.
 Now the committees of the faculty (faculty council, dean, vice-deans) are elected by the members and not appointed by the supporting universities as before.

-The new elections are scheduled for October 2022.
-Due to the decision of the state parliament in December 2021 to halve the funds of the state supporting universities for the faculty, only 11 of the originally 16 planned professorships will be realized.
+The new elections are scheduled for the winter semester 2023/2024.
+Due to the decision of the state parliament in December 2021 to halve the funds of the state supporting universities for the faculty, only 12 of the originally 16 planned professorships will be realized.
 All of the procedures are ongoing and the majority are nearing completion.

-The focus of the faculty’s work is on networking health science research, but there are also two courses of study planned.
-The master’s program “Health Service Research” will start in winter semester 22/23 at the MHB.
-A year later, the second degree program “Public Health, Exercise and Nutrition” is to start at the UP.
-We look forward to working with young scientists.
+While the focus of the faculty’s work is on networking health science research, two degree programs are also planned.
+The master’s program “Health Services Research” has been launched at MHB for the winter semester 2022/23.
+The second degree program, “Public Health, Exercise and Nutrition,” is scheduled to start in the summer semester of 2024 at UP.
+We look forward to working with the next generation of scientists.